-Tables 8 and 10 show details on the concentration of SO_2 measured at Larne Harbour and Churchill Road including information on the health based bandings into which the levels can be categorised.
+Tables 9 shows details on the concentration of SO2 measured at Larne Harbour and Tables 11 and 13 show the concentrations of SO2 measured at Churchill Road including information on the health based bandings into which the levels can be categorised.
 The Air Pollution Information Service uses these Air Pollution Bands and Indexes to provide more detail on air pollution levels in a simple way similar to the sun or pollen index.
 When air pollution is rated LOW, effects are unlikely to be noticed even by those who are sensitive to air pollution.
-When

-MODERATE, sensitive people may notice mild effects but these are unlikely to need action.
+When MODERATE, sensitive people may notice mild effects but these are unlikely to need action.
 When HIGH, sensitive people may notice significant effects and action may need to be taken and when VERY HIGH, effects on sensitive people may worsen.
-The Air Pollution Information Service provides such information via a freephone service, teletext and on website www.airguality.co.uk/archive/standards.
+The Air Pollution Information Service provides such information via a free phone service, teletext and on website www.airquality.co.uk/archive/standards.

-As shown in Table 8 during the period of measurement there were six excursions into the MODERATE band with the remainder of the year in the LOW band.
+As shown in Table 9 during the period of measurement there were six excursions into the MODERATE band with the remainder of the year in the LOW band.

-Table 9 shows the concentrations measured did not exceed either the 1-hour mean or 24-hour mean standard for SO2.
+Table 10 shows the concentrations measured did not exceed either the 1-hour mean or 24-hour mean standard for SO_2 .

-Five 15-minute mean measurement were above $266 \ \mu g/m^3$.
-The 15-minute mean standard for SO_2 is $266 \ \mu g/m^3$ not to be exceeded more than 35 times in a year.
+Five 15-minute mean measurements were above $266\mu g/m^3$.
+The 15-minute mean standard for SO2 is $266\mu g/m^3$ which is not to be exceeded more than 35 times a year.
 Although the monitoring period was for a nine month period only, based on previous results it was considered unlikely that a further three months of monitoring would have resulted in more than 30 exceedances.
 Therefore the 15-minute mean objective was considered to have been achieved.

-As shown in Table 10 during the period of measurement there no excursions into the Moderate, High or Very High Bands.
+As shown in Table 11 and 13 during the period of measurement (January 2006 to December 2007) there were no excursions into the Moderate, High or Very High Bands.

-Table 11 shows the concentrations measured did not exceed the 15-minute, the 1-hour or the daily mean standard for SO_2
+Table 12 and 14 shows the concentrations measured did not exceed the 15-minute, the 1-hour or the daily mean standard for SO_2 during the period January 2006 to December 2007.